-Carer authorisation is reviewed after the first four months of a new placement and annually thereafter.
-Reviews are a time to look back on the placement so far, your accomplishments, challenges and the progress of the child or young person you are caring for.
+All authorised Anglicare carers will have an initial meeting with the team after the commencement of their first care arrangement to discuss their experiences in caring and any support needs.
+All authorised carers will then be formally reviewed annually.
+Reviews are a time to look back on the care arrangement so far, your accomplishments, challenges and the progress of the child or young person you are caring for.
 Reviews also identify strengths and areas where you may need further support or skill development.
 They are a chance for you to raise any issues or worries too, although this does not have to wait until you have a review and can be done at any point throughout the year.